 Tickets £6.
 Special family deal: 2 adults, 2 children for £21.
 Recommended age 7-14.
 Available online or on the door.
 Advanced booking recommended.
 FREE for under 7s.
 Compass and Carers Card holders are FREE (presentation of card required).
 CASH-ONLY ON THE DOOR.
 Listings vary between Saturday & Sunday and are subject to change.
+Cafe and refreshments available to buy onsite.
 Take a look at BRIGHT SPARKS SUNDAY.

 |Teach Teachers to Teach!